AbhiAnantapalli215/Resume/README.md

 ## ⚠️ Limitations

-- Only supports projects with a `main.tex` file.
+- Only fetches `main.tex` file from a Overleaf project.
 - Relies on GitHub's LaTeX compiler:
-  - Some Overleaf-specific LaTeX features may not work.
+  - Since Overleaf is a lenient LaTeX environment, resumes won't always works when compiled using other compilers like pdflatex, xelatex, etc ..
 - Resume updates may take time (due to GitHub CI build time).
-- Cold starts (e.g. on Render) may delay server response on first use.
+- Cold starts (e.g. on Render) may delay server response on first use of the day.

 ## 📥 Installation